 from starting to cut the wood

-Eventuallly the soundscapes fades into the studio of a mask carver, who is carving a mask: from using the saw, axt, chisels, knife, sandpaper until a fine brush.
-Each of these sounds have their own specific pacing and pattern, which opens up images, feelings and associations.
+The soundscapes fades into the studio of a mask carver, who starts to carve a mask: from using the saw, axt, chisels, knife, sandpaper until a fine brush.
+Each of these sounds have their own specific pacing and pattern, which opens up images, feelings, associations.

 One dancer is translating these sounds into movement.
 He moves with the sounds, against the sounds, along the sound, he is becoming the sound.

-The process of mask making is becoming a metaphor of the relationship of human mankind to work and its increasing relevance in the future.
+My observations shift into the philosophy of work, in which I recall quotes of various philosophers.
+The process of mask making is becoming a metaphor of the relationship of human mankind to work.

 Performer: Ari Ersandi